waterswv/atm-react/README.md

 # ATM application
-We're revisiting and oldie but goodie, only this time using React!
+We're revisiting an oldie but goodie, only this time using React!
 Here are your tasks:

 ## `src/App.js`
 1. Pass a `name` property to each `Account` component, one for "Checking", the other for "Savings"